nishant027/javascript-learning/README.md

 # JavaScript Learning

 Welcome to the JavaScript Learning Repository!
 This repository contains basic practice questions and their corresponding answers to help you learn and practice JavaScript programming.
 Whether you are a beginner or looking to refresh your JavaScript skills, this repository is designed to provide you with a hands-on learning experience.
+This repository is created to understand the syntax and different methods in javascript.

 ## Table of Contents